SauravSrivastav/rabbitmq_cluster_on_ubuntu/README.md

 ### Prerequisites

-- Three server running Ubuntu 20.04
+- two server running Ubuntu 20.04
 - user with sudo permissions on each server

 ### Getting Started